Minimum Car Insurance Requirements by State [2023]

 - Minimum insurance is your cheapest option for coverage, but most drivers benefit from buying additional insurance

-Whether you’re buying car insurance for your new car or looking to reduce how much you pay a month, understanding minimum insurance requirements in your state is crucial to finding the right policy.
+Whether you’re buying car insurance for your new car or looking to reduce how much you pay each month, understanding minimum car insurance requirements by state is crucial to finding the right policy.
 However, states require different amounts of coverage, so knowing how much you need can be a bit confusing.

 Most states require a minimum amount of liability insurance, while many others require uninsured motorist or personal injury protection coverage.
 While minimum insurance is your cheapest option for coverage, it’s not always your best bet — many drivers benefit from buying more coverage.